 3. Get an expert

-Content written by experts on YMYL topics are preferred by Google.
+Content written by experts on YMYL topics is preferred by Google.
 If you’re not an expert, don’t worry.
 You can always outreach to one.
-This is a great way to boost your websites EAT score, while also creating new business relationships that can be useful in future endeavors, for example a back link.
+This is a great way to boost your websites EAT score, while also creating new business relationships that can be useful in future endeavors, for example, a backlink.

 4. Cite content

 If you don’t have access to an expert, your next best bet is to include multiple citations within your content.
 This is especially true for anything that is statistically based.
 It’s a great way to support your articles claims without the hassle of getting in an expert.